Charmed: Merchandise

 Several official board games of Charmed have been published by Clash of Arms and Tilsit.
 The show's first board game, Charmed: The Book of Shadows, was released in 2001 and the second board game, Charmed: The Source, was released in 2003.
 Other board games include Charmed: The Power of Three and Charmed: The Prophecy, both of which were released in 2005.
 An action, platform video game of Charmed was developed by DC Studios and published by In-Fusio.
 The game was released for mobile phones in Europe in 2003 and North America in 2004.
 Titan Magazines began publishing the Charmed Magazine in 2004, which was issued bi-monthly and featured interviews with the cast and crew, the latest news and developments, and behind-the-scenes information on the show.
 The 24th and final issue of Charmed Magazine was released in 2008.

 All eight seasons of Charmed were released individually on DVD in Regions 1, 2 and 4 between February 2005 and September 2007.
 A new packaging of the Region 4 DVDs for all seasons were released in April 2011.
 A limited Book of Shadows box set edition was released in Region 4 on November 16, 2006, and featured seasons 1–7.
 A limited Magic Chest box set edition was released in Region 2 on March 5, 2007, and included all eight seasons.
-An ultimate box set was released in Region 2 on October 27, 2008 and Region 4 on November 6, 2008.
+An ultimate box set was released in Region 2 on October 27, 2008, and Region 4 on November 6, 2008.
 The set includes all seasons, with a cover that features all four Halliwell sisters together.
 Two complete series box sets were released in Region 1 on November 18, 2008.
 Both sets are styled after the show's Book of Shadows, with one set being a regular release and the other being a limited deluxe edition.
 The complete series box set was re-released in the United States on November 11, 2014, and features a brand new cover of all four sisters.

 In June 2018, CBS Studios (who own the rights to Charmed) announced that the whole series was in the process of being remastered to high-definition with a completion date of September 2019.
 The remastered version of season one was released on high-definition Blu-ray in the US on October 30, 2018.
 Season 2 was released through Manufacture on Demand in 2020.
 Season 3 is scheduled for release May 18, 2021, almost 20 years to the day that Season 3 finished airing on The WB.

-On December 13, 2019, Koch Films announced a full series release on Blu-ray for Charmed in Germany, making Germany the first country worldwide to receive a full Blu-ray set rather than individual seasons like in the states.
+On December 13, 2019, Koch Films announced a full series release on Blu-ray for Charmed in Germany, making Germany the first country worldwide to receive a full Blu-ray set rather than individual seasons like in the United States.
 The Blu-ray box set edition was released on June 24, 2021.